PicnicSupermarket/localicious/README.md

 ```
 ---
 # Strings that are used in Android only
-android:
+ANDROID:
   Checkout:
     OrderOverview:
       Total:
+        COPY:
           en: 'Total price: %1{{s}}'  # This placeholder will expand to %1$@ on iOS and %1$s on Android
           nl: 'Totaal: %1{{s}}'
 # Strings that are used in iOS only
-ios:
+IOS:
   Settings:
     PushPermissionsRequest:
       Title:
+        COPY:
           en: 'Stay up to date'
           nl: 'Blijf op de hoogte'
 # Strings that are shared between Android and iOS
-shared:
+SHARED:
   Delivery:
     Widget:
       Title:
+        COPY:
           en: "Help"
           nl: "Help"
       SubTitle:
-        plural:
-          zero:
+        COPY:
+          ZERO:
             en: '%1{{d}} Pending order'
             nl: '%1{{d}} Lopende bestelling'
-          one:
+          ONE:
             en: '%1{{d}} Pending order'
             nl: '%1{{d}} Lopende bestelling'
-          other:
+          OTHER:
             en: '%1{{d}} Pending Orders'
             nl: '%1{{d}} Lopende bestellingen'
 ```